bbuilds/bbuilds-svelte/src/routes/blog/branden-builds-launches.md

 ### Sveltekit

 I've been hearing the help on Svelte and was eager to try a new framework.
-I love React and Vue, but always game to learn some new tech.
+I love React and Vue but always game to learn some new tech.
 I decided on Svelte after running through a tutorial and loved how easy and simple it was to include use popular frontend techniques like reactivity and routing.

 I ran through Gatsby and loved it as well, which I used over at my [digital nomad blog](https://byoungz.com) and didn't really have any complaints.
 I just honestly wanted to play with some new tech.